27 Fun Growth Mindset Activities for Kids & Adults

 26. Practice Self-Reflection

-This not only helps you focus on the good, but also gives you insight into habits or experiences that aren’t aligning with your values.
+This not only helps you focus on the good, but also gives you insight into experiences that aren’t aligning with your values.

 27. Keep Your Big Picture In Mind

-And finally for adults, it’s easy to get jaded by everything from the news, our endlessly busy lives, and mundane daily routines.
+And finally, for adults, it’s easy to get jaded by news, busy days, and mundane routines.

-Fight this by occasionally deep diving into your purpose and the legacy you’d like to leave behind.
+Fight this!
+Occasionally deep-diving into your purpose and the legacy you’d like to leave behind.

 What are your big life goals?
 What are your priorities?
 What would you like others to say about you after you’re gone?